 Caltrans has finalized plans for the dismantling of the 504 and 288 trusses and supports.
 The 504 and 288 trusses make up the approach structures from the toll plaza to the main cantilever.
-The contract was advertised in July 2014.
-Caltrans plans on opening bids for the dismantling of the remaining 504' and 288' trusses in early March, 2015.
+Bids for the 504/288 contract opened in March 2015, and the contract was awarded to California Engineering Contractors, Inc./ Silverado Contractors Inc., JV.